InnoDB Plugin Notes:

 (Bug#48983)

-On Fedora 12, strmov()
+On Fedora 12, strmov() did not guarantee

 correct operation for overlapping source and destination buffer.